lukegib/Vidly/README.md

 # Vidly
 Vidly is a RESTful service (API) built using Node.js, Express.js, and MongoDB.
 It mimicks a system used by a movie rental company.
-It was completed through the course "Node.js: The Complete Guide to Build RESTful APIs" by Mosh Hamedani.
+It was completed through the course [Node.js: The Complete Guide to Build RESTful APIs](https://www.udemy.com/nodejs-master-class/ "Node.js: The Complete Guide to Build RESTful APIs") by Mosh Hamedani.

 ## What I learned
 - All about the Node Module System